 Already accepted into the Choice Program?

-More information about South Windsor Registration requirements and enrollment process can be found HERE.
+More information about South Windsor registration requirements and the enrollment process can be found HERE

 UPCOMING CREC EVENTS FOR OPEN CHOICE STUDENTS AND FAMILIES